Photos Wix Gallery. Portraits are not of real survivors.

 - Kika Salvi

-Kika Salvi, Journalist and Writer, Editor in Chief.
+Kika Salvi, Journalist and Researcher, Head of Content.

-Kika Salvi has written on the subject for the last years for Brazilian magazines and websites, and has dealt with the life-long consequences of child sexual abuse herself for decades.
-She also provides an insightful view on the issue, both as a researcher and a survivor of child abuse.
+Kika Salvi has been writing about abuse and neglect since 2013 and has dealt with the life-long consequences of child sexual abuse herself for decades.
+She also provides an insightful view of the issue as a researcher and activist on VAC.